cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

 Correlated subqueries
 :::::::::::::::::::::

 In all of our examples so far, we used subqueries which are executable on their own as separate **SELECT** queries.
-The subquery can be executed once, and the result of the subquery substituted in its place in the outer query.
+The subquery can be executed once, with the result of the subquery substituted in its place in the outer query.
 It is possible, however, to construct queries that are dependent on the outer query.
 When a subquery references some attribute from the outer query in an expression, we say that the subquery is *correlated* with the outer query.

 For example, consider the problem of finding books published after the author's death (posthumous books).
 We previously saw a way of using a subquery to get books published in the same year as the author's death: